 Organic pest control now offers a Lawn Grub of Army Worm inspection and/or treatment service.

-Due to the high number of lawn grub infestations around S/E queensland at the moment, and my own personal recent experience with the little buggers.
-Organic Pest Control can offer treatments for the most common Lawn Gruabs, Armyworm (Spodoptera Maurita), Sod Webworm (Heptetogramma licersisalis) and African Black Beetle adults (Heteronychus arator).
+Due to the high number of lawn grub infestations around S/E QLD at the moment, and my own personal recent experience with the little buggers.
+Organic Pest Control can offer treatments for the most common Lawn Grubs, Armyworm (Spodoptera Maurita), Sod Webworm (Heptetogramma licersisalis) and African Black Beetle adults (Heteronychus arator).

 What Is An Army Worm?